Skip to main content

 88.

 At 17.7 S latitude, the city of Nadi, Fiji is 6,071 km from the Earth’s axis of rotation.
-In 24 hours, Nadi will have traveled one rotation around Earth or 2π(6,071) km.
+In 24 hours, Nadi will have traveled one revolution around Earth or 2π(6,071) km.
 The city of Port Vila, Vanuatu lies 967 km directly to the west of Nadi, Fiji.
-As the Earth rotates, how many minutes sooner will the people of Nadi see the Sun rise than the people in Port Vila, rounded to one decimal?
+As the Earth rotates, how many minutes sooner will the people in Nadi see the Sun rise than the people in Port Vila, rounded to one decimal?

 Hint.

-The proportion of distance between the two cities to the distance traveled in one rotation is the same as the proportion of the time it takes to see the sun between the two cities to time it takes to complete one rotation.
+The proportion of distance between the two cities to the distance traveled in one rotation is the same as the proportion of the time it takes to see the sun between the two cities to time it takes to complete one revolution.

 Answer.